click on the menu below to navigate this site

 The monument now

-Also, in a strange Vegas like way, it does seem a sincere effort to acknowledge the wrong committed to the Native Americans; although this seems a lost cause to me.
-Because of accommodation issues we had to change the next few flights.
-So instead of flying to Williston, North Dakota we will fly to Grand Rapids, North Dakota.
-Also we changed International Falls, Minnesota to Grand Marais, Minnesota.
-Small changes but they worked out better for us as far as flight times go and the weather.
+Also, in a strange Vegas-like way, it does seem a sincere effort to acknowledge the wrongs committed against Native Americans; although this seems a lost cause to me.
+Because of accommodation issues, we had to change the next few flights.
+Instead of flying to Williston, North Dakota, we will fly to Grand Rapids, North Dakota.
+Also, we changed International Falls, Minnesota, to Grand Marais, Minnesota.
+Small changes, but they worked out better for us as far as flight times go and the weather.

 How the monument will look in 60 years or so

 Actually, we have had lots of delicious food on the trip.
 I suppose there had to be an exception to the rule of good food available everywhere.
 Last night, we went to one of the top restaurant choices in downtown Keystone for dinner.
-To wet our appetites and prepare our palates we drank a bottle of wine before leaving the motel.
+To whet our appetites and prepare our palates, we drank a bottle of wine before leaving the motel.
 This meant that at dinner we were tipsy enough to wonder whether the herbs in the canned chicken dumpling soup were rosemary or some other fresh delight.
-Just as we were pondering this culinary question a dark shadow came over the table.
-At first, I couldn"t figure out who was this grubby looking person interrupting our discussion, when suddenly, with horror, I realized it was the chef.
+Just as we were pondering this culinary question, a dark shadow came over the table.
+At first, I couldn't figure out who this grubby-looking person interrupting our discussion was, when suddenly, with horror, I realized it was the chef.
 All I can say is sometimes it is better not to know who's opening the cans in the kitchen.
 This grubby apparition assured us it was a touch of thyme and basil in the soup, and then he seemed to disappear in a puff of greasy smoke as quickly and mysteriously as he had arrived.
 Miraculously, we did not suffer any ill effects from the food, only a hangover from the wine.

 Trip stats